Lesley Paterson: All Quiet on the Western Front

-By 2015 Marshall was also helping with the screenplay; in February 2023, the Guardian reported that Stokell was no longer writing with Paterson, although they remain "the best of friends".
-The script includes extra scenes not in the book covering negotiations to end the war.
+By 2015, Marshall was also helping with the screenplay, but he did not receive a screenwriting credit.
+The script includes extra scenes not in the book, covering negotiations to end the war.
 The screenwriters thought that these scenes needed to be in the film because "not enough people understand that the actions of World War One led to World War Two".
-Although Marshall contributed to the screenplay, he did not gain a formal screenwriting credit.

-The original script was written in English, which the screenwriters initially expected to be a requirement for funding.
+The original script was written in English, which the screenwriters expected to be a requirement for funding.
 In 2023, Paterson commented, "Everything in the film industry is about timing and 16 years ago, WW1 was not in the zeitgeist.
 It was not a popular war to cover at the cinema and certainly not from the German side".
 Since then changes in the film industry have included the introduction of streaming services.
-According to Paterson, the 2019 films Parasite (first foreign-language film to win an Academy Award for Best Picture) and 1917 (a WWI movie) demonstrated that foreign-language and WWI war films could be successful.
+According to Paterson, the 2019 films Parasite (the first non-English language film to win an Academy Award for Best Picture) and 1917 (a WWI film) demonstrated that such films could be successful.
 Paterson had always wanted a German director, because she thought only a German could be true to the story of Remarque's book: "Unlike us, they are filled with shame about what happened".
 Then Paterson and Stokell were approached by director Edward Berger and producer Malte Grunert, whom they later met at the 2020 Berlinale film festival.
 Berger and Grunert wanted to make the film, but subject to the condition that it had to be in the German language.
 Paterson readily agreed, saying, "It felt authentic, and authenticity means a lot more now than it did 16 years ago", leading to a bidding war – won by Netflix – breaking out when Paterson, Stokell and Berger jointly pitched their screenplay as a German-language project.

-The film, with the screenplay credited to Berger in addition to Stokell and Paterson, but failing to credit Marshall, received nine Oscar nominations and fourteen BAFTA Award nominations, including the 2022 BAFTA and Academy Awards for Best Adapted Screenplay; the film won seven BAFTA awards, including Best Adapted Screenplay.
+The film, with the screenplay credited to Berger, Paterson and Stokell, received nine Oscar nominations and fourteen BAFTA Award nominations, including the 2022 BAFTA and Academy Awards for Best Adapted Screenplay; the film won seven BAFTA awards, including Best Adapted Screenplay.